 - Ask local people for insider knowledge.
 If anybody’s going to know the country, it’s going to be the people who live in it.

 - Travel light.
 Limit yourself to one bag and don’t make it too heavy.
-If you’re traveling around, the last thing you need is a load of baggage.
+If you’re travelling around, the last thing you need is a load of baggage.

 Is Lebanon safe for solo female travellers?

-Surprisingly (for some of us), you can have an amazing time as a solo female traveler in Lebanon.
-It’s actually fairly easy as a solo female traveler here.
+Surprisingly (for some of us), you can have an amazing time as a solo female traveller in Lebanon.
+It’s actually fairly easy as a solo female traveller here.

 Lebanon feels part-European, part-Middle Eastern.
 That means the culture is generally quite relaxed – and there’s not even a lot of hassle from men here!
 But you may be concerned about your safety, so here are some tips to help with your travels.